 All research data collected with the use of SSHRC funds must be preserved and made available for use by others within a reasonable period of time.
 SSHRC considers "a reasonable period" to be within two years of the completion of the research project for which the data was collected.

 A wide range of projects involving the collection of research data is supported by public funds.
 While the principle of public ownership of data should guide all decisions, SSHRC intends this policy to be sufficiently flexible to accommodate a wide variety of circumstances, where appropriate.
 Accordingly, given the many complexities that may arise, SSHRC recognizes that unusual and compelling circumstances may require modifications of or exemptions from this policy with respect to providing access for secondary use of research data in the public domain.
 For example, the protection of confidentiality may require removing identifiers from data sets, which may render the data meaningless.
 Nevertheless, in such cases, researchers still have an obligation to preserve and safeguard the data.
 Researchers are expected, however, to be aware of ethical requirements pertaining to the retention or disposal of data obtained in a research context.
 Please consult the 2nd edition of the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans for more information on related conditions including consent, privacy and confidentiality, secondary use and data linkage.

 When developing a research project that involves the creation of data sets, researchers should ask their postsecondary institution's or organization’s library or data service if it can preserve the data.
-If it cannot or if one wishes to have the data deposited at another institution, researchers could consider contacting one of the members of the Canadian Association of University Libraries to enquire about data management assistance.
+If it cannot or if one wishes to have the data deposited at another institution, researchers could consider contacting the Canadian Association of Research Libraries' Portage Network to enquire about data management assistance.